Visiting during COVID-19

 For more information and to book an appointment, visit the Reference Room Reopening page.

-To abide by the public health directives on gatherings, Venue Rentals have been suspended until 2021.
+To abide by the public health directives on gatherings, Venue Rentals have been suspended until further notice.
 Please contact our Venue Rentals and Events Manager for more information.

 Tours and Behind the Scenes Visits

 As the Royal BC Museum reopens and we adjust to a “new normal”, we are considering the advice and requirements of government and health authorities.
-Unfortunately, this means we are unable to host groups, provide onsite tours or behind-the-scenes access until 2021.
+Unfortunately, this means we are unable to host groups, provide onsite tours or behind-the-scenes access until further notice.

 Please check out our online and virtual experiences for enhanced collections and behind-the-scenes information.